atharva-vyas/spyware-tool/README.md

-How do I run client.py in background?
+=>How do I run client.py in background?

 First convert client.py into .exe file, then use tools such as nssm to run the .exe file as a background windows service